Workforce Administration

 Frequently asked questions

 If your timesheet has not yet been approved, your manager can return it to you for corrections.
 Once returned, you can make changes and resubmit.
 If it has already been approved, contact your manager to discuss adjustments.
+Your manager may reopen the period or create an adjustment entry if needed.

 Your balance is automatically reduced by the number of days approved.
 The approved dates also appear on the team calendar so your colleagues know when you are away.
+If the request is edited, the balance is updated accordingly.

 Your goals and reviews are visible to you and your direct manager.
 HR administrators may also have access for reporting purposes.
 Your colleagues cannot see your individual performance information.
+Access is logged for audit purposes in most organisations.

 Yes.
 The Datar mobile app supports timesheet entry, time-off requests, and viewing your profile.
 Download the app from the App Store or Google Play and log in with your usual credentials.
+You can also approve requests from notifications if you are a manager.